mattmcsparran/auth.js/README.md

   });
 }
   ```
+Note: console.log()'s are being used for tracking purposes until a better logging system is implemented.

 ## Error handling
-In the last example, you can see that auth.js handles its own errors and other messages.
+In the example above, you can see that auth.js handles its own errors and other messages.
 Messages are stored in a message object:

   ```
 messages = {